luizribeiro/workbench/README.md

 pipenv shell
 ```

-Once you're done with that, you can simply run any `labctl` command, such
+Once you're done with that, you can simply run any `labby` command, such
 as:

 ```
-labctl devices
+labby devices
 ```

 ## Experiments